wri/ndc/June 28/GUY-NDC-EN-AP.md

 [//]: #page2

- With the world‟s second highest percentage of rainforest cover (85%), Guyana commands globally important carbon stocks (19.5 GtCO2eq).
-As one of only a handful of countries that are net carbon sinks, Guyana‟s forests sequester more carbon than the nation‟s human activities generate.
-Guyana‟s 18.48 million forested hectares in total hold carbon in unusually high density (up to 350 tons/hectare), and store some 5.31 gigatons of carbon.
+ With the world's second highest percentage of rainforest cover (85%), Guyana commands globally important carbon stocks (19.5 GtCO2eq).
+As one of only a handful of countries that are net carbon sinks, Guyana's forests sequester more carbon than the nation's human activities generate.
+Guyana's 18.48 million forested hectares in total hold carbon in unusually high density (up to 350 tons/hectare), and store some 5.31 gigatons of carbon.
 That amounts to approximately 6,638 tons/person, the second highest forest carbon stock per capita of any country on Earth.

-Between 2009 and 2015, with our partner the Kingdom of Norway, Guyana embarked on the world‟s first national-scale, payment-for-performance forest conservation agreement which provided financing for Guyana‟s innovative and pioneering Low Carbon Development Strategy (LCDS).
+Between 2009 and 2015, with our partner the Kingdom of Norway, Guyana embarked on the world's first national-scale, payment-for-performance forest conservation agreement which provided financing for Guyana's innovative and pioneering Low Carbon Development Strategy (LCDS).
 This ground-breaking agreement established a model for the important contribution of high forest cover/low deforestation rate (HFLD) countries to the international fight to mitigate climate change.
-The viability of this REDD+ model relies on Guyana‟s highly-regarded national forest Measurement, Reporting and Verification System (MRVS).
+The viability of this REDD+ model relies on Guyana's highly-regarded national forest Measurement, Reporting and Verification System (MRVS).

 Guyana has led in the development of a nationwide MRVS and integrated Community MRV (CMRV) models.
-Through the Opt-in Mechanism, currently being developed, indigenous communities will have the opportunity to „Opt-in‟ to Guyana‟s REDD+ programme through a consultative process that ensures community consensus based on FPIC principles and a benefit-sharing and governance framework,.
+Through the Opt-in Mechanism, currently being developed, indigenous communities will have the opportunity to 'Opt-in' to Guyana's REDD+ programme through a consultative process that ensures community consensus based on FPIC principles and a benefit-sharing and governance framework,.

 Although rich in natural resources - including gold, diamonds, bauxite and timber - and with a population of less than 800,000, Guyana is classified as a lower-middle income developing country, and remains one of the poorest countries in South America and the Caribbean.

-Consequently, Guyana‟s enormous forest carbon stocks, together with other significant ecosystems services - including abundant fresh water and biodiversity- make it the ideal country to continue to test and refine the economic viability of REDD+ payment schemes.
+Consequently, Guyana's enormous forest carbon stocks, together with other significant ecosystems services - including abundant fresh water and biodiversity- make it the ideal country to continue to test and refine the economic viability of REDD+ payment schemes.
 Guyana is prepared to continue to sustainably manage, conserve, and protect this patrimony for the benefit of ourselves and all humanity.
 In return, we must obtain benefits to improve the wellbeing and quality of life of Guyanese.
 The economic and other benefits that can accrue from REDD+ and the Green Economy it supports need to be comparable with or superior to those obtainable from current extractive economic activities including artisanal gold mining, recognizing that this activity supports the livelihoods of many thousands of Guyanese.

-Recalling Principal Seven of the Rio Declaration and UNFCCC‟s commitment to "common but differentiated responsibility", Guyana is offering to defer the pursuit of our historic natural resource exploitation-based economy, and offer our huge carbon stocks to the world if, in return, our sustainable human development needs and the cost of deferring business as usual are met by financial support from the international community in a predictable, just and equitable manner.
+Recalling Principal Seven of the Rio Declaration and UNFCCC's commitment to "common but differentiated responsibility", Guyana is offering to defer the pursuit of our historic natural resource exploitation-based economy, and offer our huge carbon stocks to the world if, in return, our sustainable human development needs and the cost of deferring business as usual are met by financial support from the international community in a predictable, just and equitable manner.

 [//]: #page3